Bieine/Articles-Resources/README.md

 ![apiper](./images/azure_api_per.png)

-5. Copy the following parameters from the created App for later use (f.e. paste it in a .txt file):
+5. Copy the following parameters from the created App for later use (e.g., paste it in a .txt file):

 - Tenant ID
 - Object ID